AshishW/ASCII-Gen1/README.md

 # ASCII-Gen1
-Image/Video to ASCII style generator
+Image/Video to ASCII style generator made using the Grok 3 model